Spiral Antidepressant Withdrawal Field Guide

 Narrative Closure (or Continuation)

-Marking the Journey
+Marking Your Journey

 Creative Expression

-Gaia and Community Integration
+Nature and Community Integration

 Maintain Nature Connection